Cyber Center News

 Collegiate Cyber Defense Competition (CECCDC)

 Valencia's Cyber Defense team participated in the 2016, 2017, and 2018 Collegiate Cyber Defense Competitions as a member of the southeast region.
 The Associate in Science program in Cybersecurity and Network Engineering Technology at Valencia College is the only two-year program in the state of Florida that continues to participate in the southeast Collegiate Cyber Defense Competition (CECCDC).
-The CNET Cybersecurity Club at Valencia plays a major role in helping students (both in and out of the CNET program) train for the competitions.
+The CNET Cybersecurity Club at Valencia College plays a major role in helping students (both in and out of the CNET program) train for the competitions.
 Valencia College has also created a cyber stadium for players to practice all year around for various Cyber Defense exercises.
 The CNET Cybersecurity Club members volunteer as CyberPatriot mentors for various high schools in the Orange and Osceola counties.

 Collegiate Cyber Defense Competition (CECCDC)